06 Nov 9 Ways to be an Effective Distant Caregiver for Seniors

 Be prepared to travel in emergent situations

 Have a plan in place in case you need to be close by or present during urgent matters.
 Take a look at travel options in advance, just in case.
-Use proper planning in advance so if you are needed quickly, you can be there without delay.
+Use proper planning in advance so if you are needed quickly, you can be there as a family caregiver without delay.

-These are topics that should be addressed regardless of one’s caregiving situation.
+These are topics that should be addressed regardless of one’s caregiving situation, whether done remotely or in person.
 However, if loved ones are distant, then this could take on added importance.
 A senior loved one can think about and delegate decision-making authority if they are unable to do so or incapacitated.
 Also, through advance planning, you can improve the chance of having disagreements or a lack of clarity about one’s wishes down the road, while also protecting your loved one’s assets.
 Consider our elder law guide that can help families with their legal needs.

-Make the most of your visits when you have them
+Make the most of your family visits when you have them

 Older adults tend to minimize their own shortcomings or challenges when questioned about it.
 Plus, you can set up appointments during your visit, and determine other problems or areas of concern that need to be addressed.
 Finally, this time is precious, so take advantage of the chance to enjoy your family time.